Escrow: What Is It And How Does It Work?

 The Disadvantages Of An Escrow Account

-- Higher monthly mortgage payments: As stated before, an escrow account is funded through your monthly mortgage payment, making your monthly bill higher than it would be without escrow.
+As stated before, an escrow account is funded through your monthly mortgage payment, making your monthly bill higher than it would be without escrow.
+But this also means that you don’t have to pay your taxes or insurance in a lump sum when they are due, so this is hardly a disadvantage when you think about it.

-- Changes to your monthly payment: Escrow is reassessed each year and, depending on if you were short or had excess money, your servicer will come up with a new estimate for the year.
+Escrow is reassessed each year and, depending on if you were short or had excess money, your servicer will come up with a new estimate for the year.
 If you’re short, your mortgage payment will go up because the estimate will increase.
 This higher estimate is an effort to prevent another shortage.
-If you had too much money in the account, your mortgage payment may go down or stay the same.
+If you had too much money in the account, your mortgage payment may go down and you’ll receive a refund each year.

 What Escrow Accounts Don’t Cover

 Escrow accounts don’t cover all the expenses related to homeownership.
-Your lender or servicer won’t collect money to pay your utility bills or HOA fees, for instance.
+Your lender or servicer won’t collect money to pay your utility bills or homeowners association (HOA) fees, for instance.

-Supplemental tax bills are also not covered by escrow accounts.
+Supplemental tax bills also aren’t covered by escrow accounts.
 These are one-time tax bills that are issued due to a change in ownership or new construction.
-Your lender can’t predict when you’ll get a supplemental tax bill or how much it will be.

 Do You Need An Escrow Account?

-It’s potentially possible to pay for property taxes and insurance yourself instead of using an escrow account.
+It may be possible to pay for property taxes and insurance yourself instead of using an escrow account.
 Doing so will lower your monthly mortgage payment, but you’ll have to save for tax and insurance payments on your own.
+Plus, you may incur a fee for managing your own taxes and insurance.
+And because managing escrow accounts is a free service provided by servicers such as Rocket Mortgage, it doesn’t make financial sense to opt out of escrow for your mortgage.

-Not everyone can consider opting out of an escrow account on their loan.
+Truthfully, not everyone even has an option for opting out of an escrow account on their loan.
 Escrow accounts are a requirement on certain loans.
 For VA loans, for example, you’ll need 10% down and a strong credit profile to opt out of having an escrow account.
 For conventional loans, you’ll need to have a down payment of 20% or more.
 FHA loans require all borrowers to have an escrow account.

 Escrow Process FAQs